 Pregnant or nursing (lactating) women

-Women of child-bearing potential, unless they are using highly effective methods of contraception during dosing and for 5 days after stopping study medication
+Women of child-bearing potential, unless they are using basic methods of contraception during dosing of study treatment

 Use of prohibited medications, including but not limited to GLP-1 agonists and SGLT2 inhibitors.